 - The Future Cities and Connected Digital Economy Catapults are engaging with technology for public service and partnering on programmes like the Manchester Data Synchronisation Programme.

-- Code for Europe has also launched Europe Commons, a growing catalogue of civic software designed to increase more reuse of great open source apps and services.
+- Code for Europe has also launched Civic Exchange, a growing catalogue of civic software designed to increase more reuse of great open source apps and services.

 - The LocalGov Digital steering group of digital champions in local government is pushing forward on several workstreams this year, including how to grow a wider network of digital collaborators working inside and in partnership with local authorities.
 Phil Rumens and myself will pitch a session about LocalGov Digital Makers at UKGC14 tomorrow.
 A LocalGov Digital Makers event is also planned for later in the year.